bitpaket/docs/api/zipballs.md

 /myfile2.exe
 ```

 One of `myfile.exe` renamed (appended) to `Version 5`.
-We only don't rename andf keep very last version.
 We also do not touch to the extension, so opening with an associated program will always work.

 ## Downloading ZipBalls